 12. Describe how the proposed rules are necessary and suitable to accomplish their purpose, in relationship to the burden(s) the rules place on individuals.
-Burdens may include fiscal or administrative burdens, or duplicative acts.
+Burdens may include fiscal or administrative burdens, or duplicative acts

-The amended rules are necessary and suitable to accomplish the purpose of eliminating duplication between the Regulatory Loan Act and these rules.
+The amended rules are necessary and suitable to accomplish the purpose of eliminating duplication between the Debt Management Act and these rules.
+There is no expected burden on individuals because regulated entities are already complying with the statute.